 Legal Reporting Requirements

-- Health care facilities: Outbreaks immediately notifiable to local health jurisdiction
+- Health care providers and Health care facilities: Outbreaks immediately notifiable to local health jurisdiction

 - Laboratories: No requirements for reporting WBD outbreaks; see disease-specific reporting requirements